amirbabaei294/amirbabaei294/README.md

 ### 👨‍💻 About Me

-- 🎓 Bachelor's in Computer Engineering from K. N. Toosi University
+* Bachelor of Computer Engineering, K. N. Toosi University of Technology
-- 💻 Focused on Front-End development and Game Programming
+* Advancing proficiency in Node.js, Next.js, React, and TypeScript
-- 📚 Self-studying modern web tech like **React**, **TypeScript**, **Next.js**
+* Specializing in Front‑End Development and Unity games
-- 🎮 Unity hobbyist — love building mobile game prototypes
+* Building mobile games using Unity and C#

 ---